 There are many differences between the road, rail and sea regulations, even though with each revision, the regulations come closer to alignment.
 The information below should be considered as a general guideline, so it is advisable to seek clarification on particular aspects from the relevant publications.
 Alternatively you can speak with us, or email dgsa@Ital-logistics.com and we will be pleased to assist.

-B) The Proper Shipping Name supplemented, when applicable, with the technical name.
-This is normally required when the proper Shipping name is an ‘N.O.S’ entry.
-Note that trade names alone are not acceptable.
+b) The Proper Shipping Name (PSN) supplemented, when applicable, with the technical name in brackets when special provision 274 or 318 is mentioned in column 6 of the dangerous goods lists, generic entries, and normally required when the PSN is an ‘N.O.S’ entry.
+Note that trade names alone are not acceptable

-The order of the data formulating the transport document description should be a, b, c, d, k with no information interspersed, except as provided for in ADR.
+The order of the data formulating the transport document description should be a, b, c, d, k with no information interspersed, except as provided for in ADR or IMDG as relevant.
 For example:

 ADR (Road) is less stringent that IMDG (Sea) in respect of segregation of different classes and so under ADR there are fewer segregation requirements than under IMDG.
 It should be noted that there are some cases where chemicals of the same class cannot be loaded together (under IMDG in particular), so care should be taken, and the tables should be used as a general guideline only